 From casual, self-guided exploration to curated, expert-led discovery, wine tasting is just the beginning of your fun on the trail.
 Enjoy lunch overlooking the vineyard at Tabor Hill, or u-pick seasonal fruit on Lemon Creek’s historic family farm.
 Take in a feature film by the fire at Dablon, or level-up your skills at a Hickory Creek seminar.
 Whether your speed is low key or high octane, patio gazing or festival dancing, memorable experiences abound.

 Navigating the wine trail is easy as most of the wineries are located in clusters throughout the region.
-Of 21 wineries, nine are conveniently grouped in the southernmost portion, about twenty minutes from the New Buffalo lakeshore.
+Of 21 wineries, ten are conveniently grouped in the southernmost portion, about twenty minutes from the New Buffalo lakeshore.
 Scenic in every season, the drive between wineries here is lovely.

 But if your plan is to taste freely and take in the view from the passenger seat, private or group tours are a great choice.
 Limousines, luxury coaches and even a tractor-pulled open-air wagon allow you to relax and enjoy the trail’s most popular stops with minimal decision-making.
 Many include lunch stops or picnics on vineyard grounds.